Moushumi9medhi/Occlusion-Removal/README.md

 # IITKGP_Fence dataset
-The IITKGP_Fence dataset can be found here.............link.......It consists of images containing fence-like occlusions along with the ground truth annotations.
+The dataset consists of images containing fence-like occlusions along with the ground truth annotations.
 We created the ground truth labels in a semi-automatic way with user interaction.

 <p align="center">
   <picture>